 Our Wisconsin is an inclusion education program created to raise awareness of the diversity within our student population and to encourage an environment in which students are free to share their experiences and identities.

 Historically, Our Wisconsin has been an in-person workshop taking place in the university residence halls.
-Beginning in Fall 2020 Our Wisconsin will be a two part, online interactive module.
+Beginning in Fall 2020, Our Wisconsin will became a required online interactive module.
 Additional in-person opportunities to engage with programming about diversity, inclusion and social justice will also be available.

 About the training

 The Our Wisconsin experience consists of a required online inclusion course, follow-up online survey, and additional in-person programming opportunities.

 Students will receive a message in their Canvas account to let them know Our Wisconsin is available and provide details on how to access the program.

 Part 1 must completed by August 24, 2023.
 The program takes approximate 40-60 minutes to complete.